gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 {% endpygments %}

 Finally, update the rendering logic to render wall and floor tiles.
 The cell containing the player will also contain a floor.
 We need to make sure that the floor is drawn "below" the player.
-The `set_cell_relative` method we've been calling to draw a cell takes a `depth` argument.
+The `set_cell_relative` method (which draws a cell) takes a `depth` argument.
 Thus far we've been passing 0, but now we'll derive it from the layer.

 {% pygments rust %}